gannjondal/fragm-formulas/readme.md

 # Formula, and sample .frags for the Fragmentarium program

-## Intention, notes:
+## Intention, Notes:
-**This repository is thought as a playground for any sort of GLSL .frag files that can be used for the fractal oriented GLSL shader program Fragmentarium (Frag M), and which are not (yet) thought to be incorporated into the actual distribution.
+**This repository is thought as a playground for any sort of GLSL .frag files that can be used for the fractal oriented GLSL shader program Fragmentarium (FragM), _and which are not (yet) thought to be incorporated into the actual distribution._**
-This is true especially for the /published-samples/ folder.**
-I don't want to spam the program with all the frags that may come up.
+I don't want to spam the program with all the frags that may come up, especially in any forum, or gallery threads.
 As said this repository is more a playground.
-If I should feel comfortable in the future to contribute to the official repository I will follow e.g. the notes in the fractalforums [here](https://fractalforums.org/fragmentarium/17/how-to-enable-a-contribution-folder-in-the-fragmentarium-examples-repo/3488).

-The current active variant of Fragmentarium can be found at https://github.com/3Dickulus/FragM
+The current active variant of Fragmentarium can be found at https://github.com/3Dickulus/FragM - Please note that my frags are only developed for, and tested on Fragmentarium releases from that fork.
-Formulas are (also) available at https://github.com/3Dickulus/Fragmentarium_Examples_Folder
+The formulas shared with distribution are developed under https://github.com/3Dickulus/Fragmentarium_Examples_Folder
+My own contributions for this Examples folder are/will be available at https://github.com/gannjondal/fragm-examples .

 Originally these `ABC-formulas` repositories were mainly intended to publish my own formulas, and related samples for the several fractal programs I use.
 This was mainly since I found that I need a central place for my formulas rather to have them scattered across the fractal forums, deviantart etc.